dart-interop/ffi_tool/README.md

 This library helps developers to generate [dart:ffi](https://dart.dev/guides/libraries/c-interop) bindings.

-When you generate bindings for an iOS / Mac OS X library that uses the reference counting, the generated bindings will use [cupertino_ffi](https://github.com/dart-interop/cupertino_ffi).

 ## Contributing
   * Create a pull request in [github.com/dart-interop/ffi_tool](https://github.com/dart-interop/ffi_tool).
   * You can also get Github push/admin permits by creating an issue.